boslab/sourstuff-class/readme.md

 | Hydrocarbons (CH<sub>4</sub>) are the main building blocks of organic energy.
 All kinds of fossil fuels like coal, oil, butane, propane, etc., are built from increasingly complex forms of this molecule. |

-# Activity: making sauerkraut
+# Activity: making fermented vegetables

-Making sauerkraut is fun and easy to do at home.
+Making sauerkraut and other fermented vegetables is fun and easy to do at home.
 A batch can easily last a year if kept clean and cold.
 It requires no special equipment beyond